dendemann/mysql-workbench/README.md

 ## Additional dependencies:

-The `WB_3DPARTY_PATH` environemnt variable needs to point to a directory path containing the following structure:
+The `WB_3DPARTY_PATH` environment variable needs to point to a directory path containing the following structure:

 ```
 +---bin